AndreaNardinocchi/placemark/README.md

   },
 ```

-It is worth spending a few lines on a few variables created an itemized in the 'viewData' variable:
+It is worth spending a few lines on a few variables created and itemized in the 'viewData' variable:

 ```
 const accCat0 = await somethingAnalytics.getAccountCategories0(categories);